evidentlyai/evidently/docs/book/get-started/oss_quickstart_tabular.md

 # Run a Test Suite

 Split the data into two batches.
-Run a set of pre-built data quality Tests to compare them:
+Run a set of pre-built data quality Tests to evaluate the quality of the `current_data`:

 ```python
 data_stability= TestSuite(tests=[